paulmiller3000/parse-massive-row/readme.md

 # Parse Massive Row
-__THIS IS A WORK IN PROGRESS__
+__I am working on improving this, but it is fully functional__

 Solving for this use case:
 * Single-line text file 45,000,000+ characters long
-* Single row contains 225,000 records, 200 characters in width, that need to be parsed
+* Single row contains 225,000 records, 200 characters in width, that needed to be parsed
 * Once parsed, load into database

 ## Next Steps

-* Validate output
-* Add sample file
 * Add license
+* Find more graceful solution to end dbLoad function than process.exit

 ## Getting Started